Types of Field Sobriety Tests

 At the Law Office of Nabiel C. Ahmed, our Oakland DUI defense lawyer knows that errors occur frequently during field sobriety testing.
-Officers often stray from correct protocol and mistakenly arrest innocent men and women for DUI.
-As such, we fight aggressively and question the accuracy of the field sobriety tests whenever possible.
+Officers often stray from the correct protocol and mistakenly arrest innocent men and women for DUI.
+With over a decade of experience, we know what questions to ask to determine the accuracy of the field sobriety tests.

 The NHTSA has officially approved three standardized field sobriety tests.